-All students in ENGL101 and ENGL101+011 must submit a portfolio that contains final graded copies of all major written work for the course.
-As one of the requirements for passing the course, students are required to submit a portfolio.
-The portfolio should include at least three essays, one of which must be a self-assessment essay, and one of which must use the words and ideas of others with proper attribution.
+All students in ENGL101 and ENGL101+011 must submit a completed Montgomery Composition Folder that contains final graded copies of all major written work for the course.
+As one of the requirements for passing the course, students are required to submit a portfolio section within the Composition Folder.
+The portfolio section of the Composition Folder should include at least three essays, one of which must be a self-assessment essay, and one of which must use the words and ideas of others with proper attribution.
 The portfolio will be assessed according to the portfolio rubric and the course objectives.
 The classroom instructor will provide further information and details regarding assembling and submitting the portfolio.